India looks to U.S. in struggle to boost FDI and revive rupee

-NEW DELHI (Reuters) - India’s finance minister is in the United States this week to drum up investment from the likes of Lockheed Martin, leaving behind a cabinet far from convinced about his plans to revive the economy and a record low rupee.
+NEW DELHI, July 9 (Reuters) - India’s finance minister is in the United States this week to drum up investment from the likes of Lockheed Martin, leaving behind a cabinet far from convinced about his plans to revive the economy and a record low rupee.

 In June alone, $7 billion in portfolio investment fled the country amid a wider emerging markets selloff over concerns that the United States was preparing to rein in its monetary stimulus.